MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 1. In the next pop-up dialog box, choose either **Select Gray** or **Select Red**, and select **Save**.

-1. To view your tab, navigate to the team you installed it on, and select it from the tab bar.
+1. To view your tab, go to the team or chat where you installed the tab, and select it from the tab bar.
 The page that you chose during configuration is displayed.

 # [ASP.NET Core MVC](#tab/aspnetcoremvc)